eakubrakova/DB_transactions_customers/README.md

 # DB_transactions_customers
-Homework №1 Creation and normalization of a database with customers' transactions
+Homework №1 Creation and normalization of a database with customers' transaction Homework #2 Main operators in Postgres SQL